golharam/cohort-matcher/README.md

 Pre-req:  Make input bamsheet

-Construct a single 3 column tab-delimited text file consisting of sampleName, S3 path to the sample bamfile, and reference sample is mapped to (hg19 or GRCh37ERCC).
-For example
+Construct a single 3 column tab-delimited text file consisting of sampleName, S3 path to the sample bamfile, and reference sample is mapped to (hg19 or GRCh37ERCC) for all the samples.
+For example:

 P-1234.bamsheet.txt: